google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 document.head.innerHTML += aString // Throws a TypeError.
 ```

-To interact with those functions, you can create special typed objects - Trusted
+To interact with those functions, you create special typed objects - *Trusted
-Types.
+Types*.
 Those objects can be created only by certain functions in your
 application called *Trusted Type Policies*.
 The exemplary code "fixed" with
 Trusted Types would look like this: